OxalisCommunity/oxalis-ng/doc/installation.md

        export OXALIS_HOME=~/.oxalis
        ```

 4. See the [Oxalis keystore guide](/doc/keystore.adoc) for details on how to create your keystore.
 During the startup, your certificate validated towards the proper certificate chain.
-Please note that Oxalis will not work non-PEPPOL or expired certificates.
+Please note that Oxalis will not work non-Peppol or expired certificates.

 5. Create the file `oxalis.conf`.
 Here is an example of how it might look: